Tethya meloni: Description

 Tethya meloni is a species of sponge characterized by its large body size.
 It typically has a spherical or subspherical massive shape.
 The diameter ranges from 2.9 to 7.6 cm (mean 5.2 cm), making it larger than many other sponge species.
 It has a cream-colored body with a pale yellow surface which is characterized by flattened tubercles.
 The well-developed cortex is thicker than that of related species (3–5 mm, mean 4 mm).
 The cortex is a key feature for structural support and protection.

 Spicular traits further distinguish T. meloni from fellow species of Tethya.
 The sponge wall is composed of oxyspherasters—star-shaped spicules—that are significantly larger than those in T. citrina, measuring 65.7–119 μm in diameter (mean: 106.5 μm) compared to 18–64.8 μm (mean: 42.9 μm) in T. citrina.
-Additionally, T. meloni shows a higher R/C index (ray length to center diameter) of 1-1.8 compared to T. citrina with 0.6-1.4.
+Additionally, T. meloni shows a higher R/C index (ray length to center diameter) of 1–1.8 compared to T. citrina with 0.6–1.4.
 Together, the large and flattened tubercles, the thick cortex, and the unique spicular traits highlight the distinguishing characteristics of T. meloni within its genus.

 Skeleton structure

 Cross section of the cell wall of Tethya meloni outlines the structures of the internal skeleton.

 The main skeleton consists of bundles of strongyloxeas radiating from the center of the sponge, with additional strongyloxeas present.
-The strongyloxeas vary in size, measuring between 730–1890 µm in length and 10–40 µm in thickness.
+The strongyloxeas vary in size, measuring 730–1890 μm in length and 10–40 μm in thickness.

 The megasters (oxyspherasters) are distributed throughout the entire cortex and choanosome.
-Their diameter ranges from 65.7–119 µm, with 12–16 rays that are slightly curved toward the tips and sometimes bifurcated.
+Their diameter ranges from 65.7 to 119 μm, with 12–16 rays that are slightly curved toward the tips and sometimes bifurcated.

 Micrasters form a thin external cortical layer and are distributed throughout the sponge tissue.
 There are two types of micrasters: chi asters–tylasters (conical) and oxyasters (cylindrical).
-The diameter of micrasters varies between 13.7–14.9 µm in the cortex and 15–17.4 µm in the choanosome.
+The diameter of micrasters varies between 13.7 and 14.9 μm in the cortex and 15–17.4 μm in the choanosome.